 On January 12, we learn that the person moved to Berkeley on January 10, so we submit a new document.
 To go with this new Berkeley document, MarkLogic creates a document to reflect the person’s time in Alameda as we know it now.
 MarkLogic also updates our first Alameda document to give it a system end date.
 That first document is now a historical record of what we knew about the person prior to January 12:

 On January 15, we discover a mistake: the person actually moved to Berkeley on January 8.
-No problem—we insert a revised document for Berkeley and MarkLogic creates a new one for Alameda, with the valid time range adjusted.
+Not a problem— all we need to do is insert a revised document for Berkeley and MarkLogic creates a new one for Alameda, with the valid time range adjusted.
 It also sets the system end times for the previous set:

 On January 18, we find out the person we are tracking isn’t who we thought they were.
 The previous information is now invalid, so we perform a bitemporal delete.
 Behind the scenes, MarkLogic updates the end values in the latest set of documents (rather than actually deleting documents from the file system):

-As we saw in our example, timestamps are the key to bitemporal.
+As we saw in the example above, timestamps are the key to bitemporal.
 As bitemporal documents are added to a database, MarkLogic keeps the timestamps for the document versions consistent.
 Thanks to MarkLogic’s temporal functions, all a bitemporal application needs to do to update a document is insert it with a new set of valid times.
 MarkLogic takes care of the rest, including:

 Each update results in a new current version of the document with a new system start time.
 Other versions representing the document’s history may be associated with the same system time range, but their valid time ranges will never overlap.
 We can visualize all this as a two-dimensional chart.
 Below, the system time is on the horizontal axis and the valid time is on the vertical axis.
 The shaded boxes represent the five document versions in the example.

-Figure: Versions of a bitemporal document can be visualized as a two-dimensional chart.
+Figure 5: Versions of a bitemporal document visualized as a two-dimensional chart.
 The horizontal axis shows the system time and the vertical axis shows the valid time.
 Shaded boxes represent different versions of the same document.

 Viewing the data this way is so helpful that there’s a Bitemporal Explorer application that lets you search your bitemporal data by dragging the axes of a chart.